Liz Johndrow, Founder and Program Director

 Fabi was born in Guatemala.
 She is committed to work on social and environmental projects around Central America.
 Since she first experienced Natural Building she discovered a new world and immediately fell in love with the concept, the process, the endless possibilities to create and most importantly, the positive impact that has on people, communities and the environment.
-She has taken part in natural building projects around Guatemala, Nicaragua and México.
-She is currently part of the on ground team that will be working with Liz and The Pueblo Project in 2016.
+She has taken part in natural building and permaculture projects around Guatemala, Nicaragua, México and Costa Rica.
+She is currently part of the on ground team and has been working with Liz and The Pueblo Project since 2015.

 Based out of Oregon, Sara has been having the time of her life carving her own unique path as a natural builder passionate about housing rights and affordable homes for all.
 She got her start as a builder working on trails throughout the country and dabbling in conventional construction, but after discovering natural building through a sustainable education institute called Aprovecho in 2014 she has been focusing on honing her skills in mud.
 Sara now works as a builder and educator, and in the summer of 2017 will be co-leading the construction of the only natural building to be built as a part of a new urban affordable income tiny home village in Eugene, Oregon.
 She is so grateful to have gotten the chance to help on the ground with the Pueblo Project in Nicaragua for the 2017 season, and can't imagine a better team to be working with!
 Sara also loves chainsaw carving, exploring wild places, and her geriatric dog Augie.